Anthony-Doyle/EmbeddedSystems/ReadMe.md

 ADC, printf and DAC used buffers to avoid losses if the job couldnt emidiatly be completed.
 Due to optomazations in the code buffer 3 was unneeded as the dac had enough time to complete its task emmediatly following the ADC in the systick.

-The Buffer contained data, start, end, count and total size of buffer.
+The Buffer contained samples, start, end, count and total size of buffer.
 This allowed the buffer to track its contents and hold enough data to fuction correctly.
-Buffer 1 was able to be reduced in size due to the speed the program ran at by the end of the development.
+Buffer 1 was able to be reduced in size due to optimizations in the program by the end of the development.

 ![Setup](https://github.com/user-attachments/assets/a921a22c-f5cf-4eb9-8806-b16c7dbb7b2c)

 Below shows the functions associated with the buffer and how data was treated when being fed into and extracted from the buffer.
 The count keeps track of how much data is contained.
-The head is the most recent added data
+The head is the most recent added data .
 The tail is the first data in that has yet to be processed.
 This runs on a FIFO system.